Due to the Shelter in Place Order, Planning & Development Services staff are working remotely. Walk-in services are not available.

 The Palo Alto Building Division serves as a resource for homeowners, businesses, designers and contractors.
 The goal of our staff is to help our customers build safe, healthy and sustainable buildings that comply with applicable codes and regulations.
 We see ourselves as an integral part of each project team and are committed to establishing positive working relationships with our partners, while focusing on problem solving and delivering exceptional customer service.
 Programs included in the division include building plan check, inspections, permitting, and green building.

 The mission of the Palo Alto Fire Prevention Bureau, within the city's Development Center, is to provide quality and timely development services.
 Our fire prevention staff performs fire plan checks, reviews, permitting, and field inspections.
 Our goal is to accommodate all requests for service in a time frame that meets our customer's needs.

-The Planning Department also known as Planning and Community Environment (PCE) provides services in long range planning, current planning, and transportation.
+Planning & Development Services (PDS) provides services in long range planning, current planning, and transportation.
 The Planning Section provides staff support for the Planning & Transportation Commission, the Architectural Review Board, the Historic Resources Board, and administers the City's housing programs as well as preparing and monitoring the Comprehensive Plan and providing long-range planning studies.

 Public Works provides services integral to our community on a daily basis.
 Our department's mission is to provide quality services with commitment, courtesy and pride.
 In partnership with the Palo Alto community, we strive to offer efficient, cost effective and environmentally responsible services that make Palo Alto a beautiful, vibrant and appealing City in which to live and work.
 The Public Works Department is comprised of a variety of divisions however there are three divisions that typically relate to development services.
 These divisions include Public Works Engineering, Water Quality, and Urban Forestry.